hemerson1/Deep-RL-Intro/DQN + Actor-Critic /DQN/README.md

 ## Extensions:
 - Implement a dueling DQN.
 - Fully train the pong model.
-- Extend to a more challenging environment such as Ms-Pacman
+- Extend to a more challenging environment such as Ms-Pacman.

 ## A Few Notes:
-- I think the stability of the DQN is greater than other algorithms I haved used so far, but this is counteracted by the incredibly training time for the algorithm.
+- I think the stability of the DQN is greater than other algorithms I have used so far, but this is counteracted by the incredibly long training time for the algorithm.